-- (a) A proposed judgment issued under 810:25-7-1 may be contested by the employer as provided in 85A O.S., § 40, and is subject to a hearing process conducted pursuant to 85A O.S., § 70 through 78. - (b) An employer served with a proposed judgment, may waive its right to a contested hearing and execute a consent agreement with the Commission for a reduced penalty.
-The employer shall secure the payment of compensation within the meaning of 85A O.S., § 38 as a condition to executing a consent agreement.
-In determining the rate of reduction in penalty, consideration shall be given to the appropriateness of the penalty in light of the business of the employer charged, the gravity of the violation and the extent to which the employer charged has complied with the provisions of 85A O.S. § 38 or has otherwise attempted to remedy the consequences of the violation.
-The penalty amount shall never be reduced to less than the amount in premiums saved by the employer's non-compliance, unless an employer can show that such a penalty would cause an undue financial hardship that would have a significant impact on employer's business or livelihood. - (c) The consent agreement becomes void if the employer defaults on payment under the agreement or if the agreement was obtained by fraud or misrepresentation of a material fact.

-(d) The Commission may institute collection proceedings independently or in District Court, including, but not limited to, an asset hearing, garnishment of income and wages, judgment lien against personal and/or business properties, upon any penalties becoming final under the provisions of 85A O.S. § 40.
+- (a) A proposed judgment issued under 810:25-7-1may be contested by the employer as provided in 85A O.S. § 40, and is subject to a hearing process conducted pursuant to 85A O.S. § 70 through 78. - (b) An employer served with a proposed judgment, may waive its right to a contested hearing and execute a consent agreement with the Commission for a reduced penalty.
+The employer shall secure the payment of compensation within the meaning of 85A O.S. § 38 as a condition to executing a consent agreement. - (c) The consent agreement may become void if the employer defaults on payment under the agreement or if the agreement was obtained by fraud or misrepresentation of a material fact. - (d) The Commission may institute collection proceedings independently or in District Court, including, but not limited to, an asset hearing, garnishment of income and wages, judgment lien against personal and/or business properties, or an intercept of an income tax refund consistent with Section 205.2 of Title 68 of the Oklahoma Statutes upon any penalties becoming final under the provisions of 85A O.S. § 40.